Learn how Vena reduces budgeting, reporting, and analysis times by 50%.

 To find answers to these questions, finance teams should model various possible scenarios to chart the best path forward for their business.

-But while remote work has proven to be effective over the last three years—with employees overwhelmingly reporting higher job satisfaction and productivity since working from home—many employers are still enforcing return to office mandates.
+But while remote work has proven to be effective over the last four years—with employees overwhelmingly reporting higher job satisfaction and productivity since working from home—many employers are still enforcing return to office mandates.

 When it comes to these businesses’ bottom line, this choice may be hurting them more than they realize, as remote work brings with it substantial savings to overhead costs.